 Amee has a very artistic streak and is allowing her creativity to develop.
 Curtin Springs Paper – Jewellery is handmade, completely individual pieces of jewellery that are using Curtin Springs Paper as the focus.
 Have a look at what Amee is doing.

-Not content with just one direction into the creative world, Amee has also held the first exhibition of artwork from Curtin Springs Paper, with a second exhibition planned in May 2017 in Alice Springs.
+Not content with just one direction into the creative world, Amee has just held here second exhibition of artwork from Curtin Springs Paper.

 We have opened The Gallery, which is our chance to showcase Amee’s work and for visitors to experience the beauty of Curtin Springs Paper in a range of different mediums.